-Erica Jacobsen shares highlights from the June 2017 issue of the Journal of Chemical Education that are of special interest to high school chemistry teachers.
+Erica Jacobsen shares highlights from the November 2017 issue of the Journal of Chemical Education that are of special interest to high school chemistry teachers.

 In this blog post, I share how I use an article from Dr. Peter Atkins, "Chemistry's Core Ideas."
 My IB Chemistry students read the article early in our program - and then revisit the article numerous times throughout our two-year course.
 The Google Slide document my students use is included in the supporting information.

 I have written about Atomsmith before, but the new updates are worth another mention.